-- Please ensure the newest version of the PIT is used for submission.
+- Please ensure the latest version of the 20A PIT is used for submission.

 - FT observations will be merged with the queue and observed on queue nights.